NyanNyanGringo/NukeX-VP_Lord_of_Nodes/README.md

 rewritten to make this functionality possible;
 4. You can create any hotkeys bundles of nodes you want with any knobs you want;
-5. You can choose for which node to ShowPanel (or not show at all?)
+5. You can choose for which node to ShowPanel (or not show at all?);
+6. You can modify any knobs inside nodes.

 This system works in Nuke ToolSets engine - it means that every time you will call hotkey it will create toolset.
 But for user experience it